Kingdom Keepers: Background

 About 2002, Ridley Pearson and his family went to Disney World for the first time with humorist Dave Barry.
-Pearson indicated to Wendy Lefkon, Disney Publishing Worldwide editorial director, that he found that each attraction and ride “tells a story, with a beginning, a middle, and the end.”
+Pearson indicated to Wendy Lefkon, Disney Publishing Worldwide editorial director, that he found that each attraction and ride "tells a story, with a beginning, a middle, and the end".
 Lefkon responded with an offer to write a teen thriller novel in a Disney park setting.
 Pearson then requested full access in off-hours, which Disney would not grant.
 Based on his writing process of hands-on and site research, Pearson turned down the offer.
 A month later, he was granted full access during off-hours.
 Pearson had finished the first of the series' novel in 2004 before the publication of his co-written book, Peter and the Starcatchers, with Barry.
 A five-book series was outlined by Pearson.
-The first book in the series, Disney after Dark, was released August 29, 2005.
-With Disney After Dark selling well, Hyperion wanted to expand the series to 10 novels, however, Pearson felt he could only stretch out the series to 7 books.
+The first book in the series, Disney After Dark, was released on August 29, 2005.
+With Disney After Dark selling well, Hyperion wanted to expand the series to 10 novels, but Pearson felt he could only stretch out the series to 7 books.
 With needing to move the story to Disneyland, the story in book 5 jumps to Disney Magic cruise ship which was being repositioned to California.

-The fourth book in the series, Power Play, came out in April 2011 and made the New York Times Bestseller Children's Series the week of April 24, 2011.
+The fourth book in the series, Power Play, came out in April 2011 and made the New York Times Bestseller Children's Series the week of April 24.
 With the last book, Kingdom Keepers VII: The Insider, Pearson crowdsourced some 200 out of 600 pages, with fans voting online for which direction the book would take.

 During the tour for the final book in the series, Pearson announced a new sequel trilogy for this fictional world, called The Return.
-On March 31, 2015, the first book in the trilogy follow-up series was released.
+The first book in the trilogy follow-up series was released on March 31, 2015.
 Pearson was thinking of a series called Kingdom Keepers International, taking the main characters away from the parks and going international.

-On April 14, 2020, the first three books, which had been rewritten to reflect the updated and more modern aspects of the park.
-The remaining four updated books are yet to be released but are expected to be published in 2021.
-Included with the updated version was a preview of the upcoming Kingdom Keepers book, "First Light."
-It was slated to be released in March of 2021, however, due to the coronavirus pandemic, it was pushed to a later date.
-Ridley has posted, on his website, that a new story in the series, currently titled Kingdom Keepers Inheritance: The Shimmer, is now set to be released on February 21, 2023.
-This series appears to take place in the future and focuses on the children of the original Kingdom Keepers, based on the preview given in the updated books.
+The first three books were rewritten in 2020 to reflect the updated and more modern aspects of the park.
+The remaining four updated books were expected to be published in 2021.
+Included with the updated version was a preview of the upcoming Kingdom Keepers book, "First Light".
+It was slated to be released in March 2021, but due to the coronavirus pandemic, it was pushed to a later date.
+A new book in the series, Kingdom Keepers Inheritance: The Shimmer, was released on February 21, 2023.
+This series is set in the future and focuses on the children of the original Kingdom Keepers, based on the preview given in the updated books.